How to Write a Winning Resume & LinkedIn Profile in 2023

 Want to show the world your expertise?
-In this session, I’m going to show you how to update your resume.
+In this session, I’m going to show you how to write a winning resume.
 We will also cover how to update your LinkedIn profile to show the hiring manager of your dream job that you’re an expert in your field.
 Before we get to the technical stuff, though, we will show you how to avoid falling into the most dangerous resume trap out there.
 (Here is a little hint… Your resume should never be about YOU.)

-Instead, you want to focus on the problems that you have helped employers solve.
+Instead, you want to focus on the past experiences where you’ve helped an employer solve their problems.
 If these prospective employers know that when they hire you, they will have fewer challenges to deal with, you will put yourself at the top of the hiring list.

 Instead of Making Your Resume a List of Accomplishments, Make It a List of Problems Solved.

 Don’t get me wrong.
-Your resume should absolutely be about you and your accomplishments.
-However, if that is all that you highlight, you will miss out on a great opportunity to set yourself apart from your competition.
+Your job application should absolutely be about you and your accomplishments.
+However, if that’s all that you highlight, you’ll miss out on a great opportunity to set yourself apart from your competition.
 Human beings tend to all have a few things in common.
 Most of us are pretty self-centered.
 We all have problems.
 We also all have challenges that we have to deal with.
 Well, guess what.
 Your prospective employer isn’t a title or a company.
-The prospective employer is an actual human being.
+The prospective employer is an actual human being!
 The prospective employer has challenges and problems.

 So when he or she makes a hiring decision, they’re not only checking for technical skills or professional experience.
 The main thing they want to know is the following…

 Will hiring this particular person help me solve problems or will hiring the person cause more problems?

 Often, we assume that the prospective employer will read our qualifications and automatically conclude that this qualification will be of benefit to the company.
-By the way, most prospective employers are smart people.
+(By the way, most prospective employers are smart people.
 So many actually will do this.)
 However, just stating the qualifications is not always enough to paint the picture of how you can use your skills to solve the employer’s problem.
 Explaining how your unique experience will solve their problems also gives you the opportunity to demonstrate the soft skills that go beyond job titles for a specific position.

 Not only that, but doing this successfully will make the life of the hiring manager much easier!
 Instead of having them explain to their manager why you’re a good fit, you’re using your resume to do it for them.
 This will help you be seen as someone who can make the job of the employer much easier.
 That is huge considering the main goal the prospective employer has.
 The way that you are presenting your information to the employer is making his or her job easier.
-You are a problem-solver.
+You’re a problem-solver!

 Update Your Resume for EACH Prospective Employer.
 (Customize It for Each of Them.)

 If every prospective employer had the same exact problems, a single resume would work pretty well.
 Realistically, though, each reader of the resume is going to be looking for different attributes.
 So, if you can customize the content for the reader and their specific job requirements, he or she will likely look at the resume favorably.

 A few years ago, I realized that I needed to hire a new website manager for my company.
 Just so you know, I’m a geek at heart.
 I’m also very, very good at creating websites that rank well in Google searches.
 So, I had a specific list of criteria that I was using to evaluate candidates.
 If I was going to turn over my babies to an outsider, I wanted to know that they would be properly cared for.